xkfan/xkfan.github.io/private/english-writing.md

 ## Short Phrases

+We also present **preliminary results** and future work.

+The performance of these applications can be **considerably increased**.

+Some **nontrivial** issues and choices.

+These mechanisms (packing and unpacking data elements in and out of vector registers and special permute instructions) are not easy to use, and **incur considerable penalties**.

+Accessing a block of memory from a location which is not aligned on a natural vector size boundary is often **prohibited** or **bears a heavy performance penalty**.

+Other platforms (MMX, SSE, MIPS, IA-64 and SPE) either have instructions to merge the high and low parts of two vectors, or something **akin to** the AltiVec vperm, but accepts only an immediate constant in the instruction.

+**To complicate things further**, none of the previously described techniques of Sections 3.1 and 3.2 can transform the graphs into fully isomorphic.

+**To make matters worse**,
+the existing reordering fails when the code contains multiple commutative operations of the same type chained together.

+**It is worth noting that**,
+although alignment and aliasing were discussed by Maleki in [xxx], it was not fully explored in their paper.

+The
+programming paradigm
+popularly known as object-oriented programming (OOP) is widely used for developing large and complex applications because it
+**encapsulates**
+the implementation details of data structures and algorithms into objects;
+this
+**in turn**
+**facilitates**
+cleaner
+software design, better code reuse, and easier software maintenance.

+Code size is
+**an increasing concern on**
+resource constrained systems,
+**ranging from**
+embedded devices
+**to**
+cloud servers.
+To **address** the issue,
+lowering memory occupancy has become a
+**priority in**
+developing and deploying applications, and
+**accordingly** compiler-based optimizations have been proposed to reduce program footprint.
+However,
+**prior arts** are generally dealing with source codes or intermediate representations, and thus are very limited in scope in real scenarios where only binary files are commonly provided.
+**To fill the gap**,
+this paper presents a
+**novel** code-size optimization RollBin to reroll loops at binary level.
+RollBin first locates the unrolled loops in binary files, and then
+**probes** to decide the unrolling factor by identifying regular memory address patterns.
+To reconstruct the iterations, we propose a customized data dependency analysis that **tackles** the challenges brought by shuffled instructions and loop-carry dependencies.
+Next, the recognized iterations are rolled up through instruction removal and update, which are generally reverting the normal unrolling procedure.
+The evaluations on standard SPEC2006/2017 and MiBench demonstrate that RollBin effectively shrinks code size by 1.7\% and 2.2\% on average (up to 7.8\%), which respectively
+**outperforms the state-of-the-arts by** 31\% and 38\% **In addition**, the use cases of representative realistic applications **manifest** that RollBin
+**can be applicable in practices**.

+It is useful in applications with nested parallelism, particularly where the amount of nested parallelism is irregular and cannot **be predicted beforehand**.
+However,
+**prior works** have shown that dynamic parallelism may **impose a high performance penalty** when a large number of small grids are launched.
+The large number of launches results in high launch latency due to congestion, and the small grid sizes result in
+**hardware underutilization**.

+**Several** compiler
+**works** involve direct outer-loop vectorization, include ...

+Heterogeneous Systems offer
+**tremendous** opportunities through hardware innovation, but this leaves a lot unanswered in regards to ‘how will we program them.’
+SYCL is a
+**Khronos** standard to extend C++ for Heterogeneous Programming, and is instructive to review
+**in terms of**
+the practical problems inherent in extending programming for heterogeneous systems.

+However,
+this approach is limited because dynamic\_cast only supports polymorphic classes,
+**whereas**
+static\_cast
+is used for both polymorphic and non-polymorphic classes.

+... making the technique more
+**viable for practical adoption**.

+One approach to get good accuracy is to modify the representation of pointers to **associate** the pointer **with** information on the bounds of the underlying object.

+In principle, bounds check instrumentation eliminates the problem, but this introduces high overheads and **is further hampered by** limited compatibility against un-instrumented code.

+To address this problem,
+we present an extension of low-fat pointers to stack objects by using a collection of techniques, such as pointer mirroring and memory aliasing, **thereby** allowing stack objects to
+**enjoy bounds error protection from** instrumented code.

+Although memory errors **have been well researched with numerous proposed solutions**, the threat **nevertheless persists**.

+Low runtime performance overheads are important
+(and in general the lower the better), however the impact is **application dependent**.
+For example,
+the AddressSanitizer-hardened Tor browser is an example application where security **is prioritized over** performance.

 Now all eyes are on how they will help shape policy as the Chinese economy **navigates a growing array of challenges, including** sluggish consumption,